How to improve your flexibility

 Tips for better flexibility

-• Warm up: Doing a warm up before exercising increases blood flow and muscle temperature, allowing for better range of motion throughout your workout.
+- Warm up: This increases blood flow and muscle temperature, preparing your body for better range of motion.

-• Remember to cool down: Just like a warm up, cooling down at the end of your workout shouldn’t be missed!
-It helps the body go into a resting state, which can help prevent injuries by aiding muscle recovery.
+- Remember to cool down: This helps the body go into a resting state, which can help prevent injuries by aiding muscle recovery.

 How to include it in your routine